 A normal territory review asks: Do I get an exclusive area?
 An encroachment review asks a harder question: What can still compete with me even if the territory sounds protected?
 That distinction matters because modern franchise systems are multi-channel.
 Sales can come from physical units, mobile ordering, third-party delivery, national accounts, e-commerce, grocery shelves, ghost kitchens, kiosks, event venues, and sister brands.

 Start with the broader primers on FDD Item 12 territory rights and franchise territory rights.
+If the brand reserves delivery kitchens or alternative formats, add the ghost kitchen franchise model guide to the review.
 Then use this guide as the encroachment-specific second pass.

 Nearby unit